 The following is a list of startup or private companies working on Quantum Computing.
 Any additions or corrections to this list can be sent to firstname.lastname@example.org.

 1QBit is a software and consulting company that solutions to large and difficult problems, using complex algorithms and software development tools utilizing both classical methods and quantum computers.
 Much of their work involves utilization of quantum annealing hardware.
-1QBit has offices in Vancouver and Toronto Canada.
+1QBit has offices in Vancouver and Waterloo, Canada.

 Founded in 2018 and based in Tokyo, Japan, A*Quantum is a company specializing in quantum computer software.
 They will develop software for both annealing and gate-level machines and collaborate with universities to nurture developers and provide coordination between companies.

 Alpine Quantum Technologies, GmbH

 Located in Innsbruck, Austria, Alpine Quantum Technologies is a recent spin-off formed by three physicists from the University of Innsbruck and the Institute of Quantum Optics and Quantum Information of the Austrian Academy of Sciences.
 The company’s goal is to construct a commercial quantum computer using ion trap technology.

 Founded in 2018 and based in West Covina, California, Ankh is launching Anubis Cloud a Quantum virtual machine service for data science professionals with Jupyter notebook integration and Tensorflow + Keras.

 Anyon Systems Inc. is a Canadian technology startup with the mission of introducing Quantum Electronic Design Automation toolkits for design and optimization of nano/quantum electronics.
 Anyon provides a Quantum Device Simulator (QDS) to design and optimize novel Quantum Electronic Devices.